2012–13 FC Bayern Munich season: Summer transfer window and pre-season

-Xherdan Shaqiri, Claudio Pizarro, Tom Starke, Dante, Mario Mandžukić, Mitchell Weiser, Lukas Raeder, and Javi Martínez transferred to Bayern Munich in the summer transfer.
+Xherdan Shaqiri, Claudio Pizarro, Tom Starke, Dante, Mario Mandžukić, Mitchell Weiser, Lukas Raeder, and Javi Martínez transferred to Bayern Munich in the summer transfer window.
 The transfer of Javi Martínez, at €40 million, was at the time the most expensive transfer in the history of the Bundesliga.
 Takashi Usami, Breno, Rouven Sattelmaier, Ivica Olić, and Danijel Pranjić left Bayern, Hans-Jörg Butt retired, and Nils Petersen was loaned to Werder Bremen.
 Hans-Jörg Butt was appointed head of the Bayern Munich Junior Team on 1 July; but Hans-Jörg Butt left the position on 7 August.
 Wolfgang Dremmler was appointed his successor on 9 August.
 On 2 July, the club announced that Matthias Sammer replaced Christian Nerlinger during UEFA Euro 2012.
 Jupp Heynckes believed that the 2012–13 squad is better than the previous season's squad.

 Bayern began pre-season training on 3 July.
 Bayern Munich CEO Karl-Heinz Rummenigge stated that the Bundesliga championship is the top priority for the club this season.
 During pre-season, Bayern defeated SpVgg Unterhaching, FC Ismaning, Trentino XI, and 1.
 FC Kaiserslautern.
 Bayern lost to Napoli during pre-season.
 Bayern participated in cup matches during pre-season.
 Bayern won the Yingli Cup, Audi Football Summit, and the Paulaner Cup des Südens.
 Bayern finished in third place in the LIGA total!
 Cup.